 Are Peaches Good For You?

 Peaches are low in saturated fat and cholesterol – which is reason enough to realize their usefulness.
-They possess an impressive assortment of vitamins and minerals that puts them at the top of the list of must-have foods.
+They possess an impressive assortment of vitamins and minerals.

 Health Benefits Of Peaches